usegalaxy-eu/website/_posts/2021-02-20-elixir-aai-login.md

 <hr/>

-When you are connected it will look like this.
+When you are connected, it will look like this:

 ![Enabled Galaxy account with ELIXIR AAI](/assets/media/elixir/loged_in_with_elixir.png)

 If you find issues or have any questions, please don't hesitate to [contact us](mailto:galaxy@informatik.uni-freiburg.de).